Live from the Southern Command in sunny South Florida.

 He's got a chip on his shoulder about this country.

-he's doing exactly what he wants to this country.
+He's doing exactly what he wants to this country.

 He is causing the economic decline that he wants.

-And if Clinton's out there thinking that all this is happening because Obama's really trying, really trying to get the economy going, but just an amateur to know what he's doing is incompetent over his head.
+And if Clinton's out there thinking that all this is happening because Obama's really trying, really trying to get the economy going, but just an amateur doesn't know what he's doing is incompetent over his head.

 I don't think Clinton understands who Obama is.

-I don't think Clinton, if again, this is all based on whether the quotes in the book are accurate, but I'll just proceed on the basis that they are.
+I don't think Clinton, if, again, this is all based on whether the quotes in the book are accurate, but I'll just proceed on the basis that they are.

-In that case, Clinton can't get his arms around the fact how opposed to this country as it's always been, Obama is.
+In that case, Clinton can't get his arms around the fact how opposed to this country, as it's always been, Obama is.

 I know that a lot of Democrats do.

-I'm at is there just one, I'm asking.
+Is there just one, I'm asking?

 I know that the Democrat Party's totally gone now, the radical, radical statists, Marxists.

-But isn't there one somewhere, I mean, in a position of power and authority within the party structure who has a an understanding here of what's being done and that there's not going to be much left for anybody, including them.
+But isn't there one somewhere, I mean, in a position of power and authority within the party structure who has an understanding here of what's being done and that there's not going to be much left for anybody, including them.

 Clinton is out campaigning for Obama.